cockpit-project/cockpit/doc/protocol.md

 a file in the directory, and each value is an object describing that file, using the same attributes as above.  `entries` is not reported on entries (ie: no recursive listing).

+The `targets` attribute is reported iff the `targets` option is `"stat"`.
+It contains information that was true at some point in time about the targets of symbolic links that were found in the current directory.
+An entry is added here only in case the entry wouldn't be found in the main `entries` dictionary.
+For example, if `path` is `/usr/lib` and `fnmatch` is `*.so` and the directory contains the links `a.so → a-impl.so`, `b.so → b.so.0` and `c.so -> ../x/c.so`
+then the `targets` dictionary would include `b.so.0` (which isn't reported in entries because it doesn't match `fnmatch`) and `../x/c.so` (which isn't reported because it's in a different directory).
+Monitoring these entries for changes would be expensive, so it's simply not done.
+Clients are expected to use this information to flesh out details about directory entries, answering questions like "`/bin` links to `usr/bin`, but what type of file is that?".
+`targets` is incompatible with `follow: false`.

 If the provided `path` is a symbolic link, it is followed, unless `follow: false` is specified.
 If symbolic links are present in the directory,